thatkhushi/URL_Shortner/README.md

 Above command can be used on the shortner_backend side to install dependencies

 # `npm start`
-Above command can be used on the shortner_frontend side to run shortner_frontend
+Above command can be used on the shortner_frontend side to run client side

 # `npm start`
-Above command can be used on the shortner_backend side to run shortner_backend
+Above command can be used on the shortner_backend side to run server side

 # Internal working of the project